BradDunagan/paneless/README.md

 The dropdown menu for the pane will have changed.
 Click on <b>Add Control \></b>, <b>Button</b>.

+### Properties

+To create a properties pane create a new frame.
+Then in its's pane burger menu click on <b>Properties</b>.

+To set properties of a control (in another pane) shift click on the control.
+A popup menu should appear.
+Click on <b><u>P</u>roperties ...</b>.

+To set properties of a splitter shift click on the splitter.

 ## Tabs or Spaces?

 tabs